mavlink/MAVSDK-docs/en/faq.md

 ### Are multiple vehicles supported?

-Yes, the core C++ SDK is designed to support multiple vehicles.
-A vehicle is referred to a system in this SDK.
-The language wrappers so far only support one vehicle at a time.
-(However, nothing stops you from instantiating multiple copies of wrappers to deal with multiple systems.)

-A system needs to have a specific MAVLink system ID but can consist of multiple components with different component IDs.
+Yes.
+- The MAVSDK C++ library allows C++ applications to connect to multiple vehicles at a time.
+- Python, Swift, and other language wrappers an only connect to a _single vehicle at a time_.
+  However you can intantiate multiple copies of wrappers in order to connect to multiple systems.

+A maximum of 255 vehicles can be connected.

+> **Note** The maximum number of vehicles is defined by the MAVLink protocol.
-An example would be a drone with a gimbal and a camera talking MAVLink with the same system ID but different component IDs.
+  MAVLink refers to vehicles as "systems", which are comprised of components (for example, a drone with a gimbal and a camera).

-The limit is in theory 255 vehicles for system IDs ranging from 1 to 255.
+  Each system has a network-unique MAVLink system ID, with a value between 1 and 255 (0 is a "broadcast address").
+  Each component in a system shares its system id, and has a system-unique component ID, again with a value 1 and 255.

 ### Is MAVLink 1 supported?